lpsinger/userguide/index.rst

 (electromagnetic waves or neutrinos).

 **LIGO/Virgo/KAGRA alerts are public**.
-Alerts are distributed through NASA's Gamma-ray Coordinates Network (:term:`GCN`).
+Alerts are distributed through NASA's Gamma-ray Coordinates Network (:term:`GCN`, https://gcn.nasa.gov) and Scalable Cyberinfrastructure to support Multi-Messenger Astrophysics (:term:`SCiMMA`, https://scimma.org).
 There are two types of alerts: human-readable :term:`GCN Circulars <GCN Circular>` and machine-readable :term:`Notices <Notice>`.
 This document provides a brief overview of the procedures for vetting and sending GW alerts, describes their contents and format, and includes instructions and sample code for receiving Notices and decoding GW sky maps.